-Ingredients for Chris’ Lazy Man Meatloaf:
+Ingredients for Chris’ Lazy Man Meatloaf

 The “lazy man” used the following ingredients: Ground turkey (in the range of 93% to 97% lean), onions, oats, egg, tomato sauce, Worcestershire sauce, salt, freshly ground black pepper, and dried thyme (optional).

-Making Chris’ Lazy Man Meatloaf:
+Making Chris’ Lazy Man Meatloaf

 Making Chris’ Lazy Man Meatloaf is about as effortless as can be.
 He started by adding chopped onions to the ground turkey in a large bowl.

 He let the mixture sit for about 10 minutes, and used the potato masher to again combine things.
 Interestingly, this approach is just as effective as using one’s hands, and way less messy!

 He always follows this free-form approach as opposed to putting it in a loaf pan, which is perhaps more traditional.
 Part of the reason is the “lazy man” approach, but more pragmatically, it’s easy to deal with once the meatloaf is done.

 After letting it cool a bit, he cut it into several slices for our dinner.
-We served it with some mashed potatoes with onion gravy, and green peas.
+We served it with some mashed potatoes with onion gravy and green peas.
 The rest was refrigerated for amazing leftovers.
 Yum!

-- 1 1/4 pounds (20 ounces) ground turkey (93% – 97%)
+- 1 ¼ pounds (20-ounces) ground turkey (93% – 97%)

-- 1 large onion, chopped (about 1 1/2 cups)
+- 1 large onion, chopped (about 1 ½ cups)

-- 1/2 cup old fashioned oats
+- ½ cup old-fashioned oats

 - 8 ounce can tomato sauce

-- 1 1/4 teaspoon Kosher salt
+- ½ teaspoon Kosher salt

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- 1/4 teaspoon dried thyme (optional)
+- ¼ teaspoon dried thyme (optional)

-Add all ingredients to a large bowl.
+- Add all ingredients to a large bowl.
 Using a potato masher, thoroughly mix all ingredients, pulling from the bottom of the bowl.
 If you think you’ve mixed enough, mix some more to ensure that everything is completely combined.

-Let sit for at least 10 minutes to allow ingredients to meld.
+- Let sit for at least 10 minutes to allow ingredients to meld.
 Mix again with potato masher to again ensure that all ingredients are thoroughly combined.

-Bake at 350°F in a non-preheated oven for 1 hour and 30 minutes.
+- Bake at 350°F in a non-preheated oven for 1 hour and 30 minutes.
 Remember that this is a lazy man approach!

-Remove from oven.
+- Remove from oven.
 May let sit for at least 10 minutes to cool a bit.

-Yield: 6 servings.
-(Note 2)
+- Yield: 6 servings.